Join the Movement - Sign the Delay Manifesto π

 Related post: The 5 Worst Places for a Kid to be Online

-The Router is the most important digital hardware in the house!
+The router is the most important digital hardware in your house!
 And, it's often the most ignored.
 We joke that routers are the social distance champions of technology.
-But, get this part of your internet safety plan correct!
+So please get this part of your internet safety plan correct!
 You are responsible for every digital click on your home's network, so be sure to control the router.

 Layer 3: Use Clean DNS on the iPhone or iPad.

-Note - this layer talks about DNS, which stands for the Domain Name System.
+This is where we mention DNS, which stands for the Domain Name System.
 Every time you use an internet-connected device, it connects to servers located all over the world to find the information you're searching for.
-Using Clean DNS means that you can tell your internet-connected devices to only go looking for answers in CLEAN servers.
+Using Clean DNS means that you can tell your WiFi device to only go looking for answers in CLEAN servers.

 The two most popular clean DNS services are CleanBrowsing (our preferred service) and OpenDNS.
 Both are free.

 If you would like a super-detailed explanation of how Clean DNS works, please read our popular post How to Block Porn on Any Devices for Free.
-But if you feel good about what you already know, please continue below!
+But if you feel good about what you already know, please continue!

 Download the CleanBrowsing app to force porn blocking on every WiFi network the phone might use!
 It's really handy.

-Unfortunately, there is still a way for a kid to toggle off the VPN on the iPhone, which disables Circle, Gryphon, and CleanBrowsing.
+Unfortunately, there is still a way for a kid to toggle off the VPN on the iPhone or iPad, which disables the CleanBrowsing app.
 Just so that you're aware, it's done by following: Settings -> General -> VPN -> the little "i" next to CleanBrowsing -> "Connect on Demand" turned to off.

 For now, there's nothing we can do about this loophole other than making it very clear to kids that toggling off the VPN carries consequences.
 Eventually, they'll get caught.